Arranging a cremation or burial - what is involved?

 Step 3 - Registering a death

 After a cremation or burial the person's death must be registered with Births Deaths and Marriages, a division of the Department of Internal Affairs.
 No payment is required for this.
 The Notification of Death for Registration form (NDR) is quite long and complicated so start gathering the information early - ideally before the person has died.
 For instance it will ask for information about their parents which may be quite difficult to find out once they are dead, especially if their birth documents are not available.
 This form is available online here.
+A pdf version is available here.

 The NDR is supposed to be sent to the Registrar of Births, Deaths and Marriages within three days of the burial or cremation, but in reality they will wait if more time is needed to obtain some of the information required.
 They prefer the information to be delayed and correct rather than on time and inaccurate or incomplete.